 There are some profitable wagers when it comes to betting NFL futures, but bettors first need to learn how to handicap futures markets.

-At first, every team in the AFC East is given odds to win the AFC East Champion.
-These are usually expressed using money line odds (aka American odds).
+At first, every team in the AFC East is given odds to win the AFC East Divisional Title.
+These are usually expressed using moneyline odds (aka American odds).

-We’re going to use betting odds from Sportsbetting.ag on the 2019-20 winner AFC East Champion of the AFC East as an example.
+We’re going to use betting odds on the winner of the AFC East Title as an example.

 Odds to Win AFC East

 The above odds are listed for each team to win the division.
 Calculating the betting site’s vig on a futures market can be done using simple math.

 The first step is to divide our risk ($100 with moneyline odds) by our potential payout.